I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfregistry/nf-wdfregistry-wdfregistryclose.md

 </p>

 ## -remarks
-<p>After your driver has finished accessing a registry key, it must call <b>WdfRegistryClose</b> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff548734">WdfObjectDelete</a>.
-Both of these methods close the registry key and delete the registry-key object. </p>

-<p>For more information about registry-key objects, see <a href="wdf.using_the_registry_in_kmdf_drivers">Using the Registry in Framework-Based Drivers</a>.</p>

-<p>The following code example closes a registry key and deletes the registry-key object.</p>

-<p>After your driver has finished accessing a registry key, it must call <b>WdfRegistryClose</b> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff548734">WdfObjectDelete</a>.
+<p>After your driver has finished accessing a registry key, it must call <b>WdfRegistryClose</b> or <a href="..\wdfobject\nf-wdfobject-wdfobjectdelete.md">WdfObjectDelete</a>.
 Both of these methods close the registry key and delete the registry-key object. </p>

 <p>For more information about registry-key objects, see <a href="wdf.using_the_registry_in_kmdf_drivers">Using the Registry in Framework-Based Drivers</a>.</p>